 The event was a deliberate echo of the performance art project of Columbia student Emma Sulkowicz, who is lugging a mattress everywhere she goes on campus for a year to draw attention to the university's failure to expel her alleged rapist.
 At Northwestern, the target of the protest was not a person accused of assault, but the provocative feminist film professor Laura Kipnis.
 Her offense was penning a February essay in The Chronicle of Higher Education, titled "Sexual Paranoia Strikes Academe," which argues against her school's ban on sex between professors and students, and more broadly against the growing obsession with trauma and vulnerability among feminists on campus.
+"If this is feminism, it's feminism hijacked by melodrama," she writes.
+Including, apparently, their vulnerability to articles in The Chronicle of Higher Education.
 The Media Is Making College Rape Culture Worse.

 The frenzy over college sexual assault now sweeping the nation was triggered by a specific event.
 In 2010, a small team of investigative journalists published a report revealing, so they claimed, an epidemic of college rape.
 The report was a jumble of highly selective reporting and dubious statistics, as we shall see.
 But the reporters spread the news far and wide and no one thought to question their accuracy.

 Federal officials were electrified by the findings and launched a draconian crusade.
 Before long, otherwise sensible people came to believe that Yale, Swarthmore, and the University of Michigan were among the most dangerous places on earth for young women.
 Students demanded trigger warnings in classes at Harvard Law School.
 And it all began in 2010.
+Panic breeds chaos and mob justice.
+The investigation did not go well for Dunn.
+Nungesser-complaint.
 Kay S. Hymowitz: Why the Gender Gap Won't Go Away.
 Stop Telling Women To Do Startups.

 Her opinions are her own.
 We need to get more guys who are running tech startups instead decide to be stay-at-home dads.
 What do you think of that?
 Stupid, right?
 That’s what it sounds like when anyone suggests that we need to get more women doing startups.
 If you are worried that women don’t feel capable of doing whatever they want, you can stop worrying.
 Clearly, women have a choice.
 So it seems that women are making decisions for themselves just fine.

 On top of that there is evidence that the members of the VC community go out of their way to attract women.
 Women Don’t Want To Run Startups Because They’d Rather Have Children.
 Editor’s note: The following is a guest post by Penelope Trunk.

 Amina était devenue un symbole de la révolte syrienne avec son blog Gay Girl In Damascus, et l’annonce de son arrestation avait affolé les défenseurs des libertés.
 La blogueuse était en fait un Américain marié et vivant en Ecosse.
 Un « hoax » pour la bonne cause, tente-t-il de se justifier.
 Novembre 2009.
 Jean-Claude Rochefort prétend plutôt faire dans l’humour.

 Il accuse les féministes d’avoir elles-mêmes fait de Marc Lépine un héros. « La récupération est tellement monstre que notre discours, c’est de dire : “écoutez, ça n’a pas d’allure, nous, on va réagir par de… l’humour” », dit-il.
 Il déplore que le drame du 6 décembre 1989 continue d’être commémoré, 20 ans plus tard. « C’est un fait divers qu’on a récupéré pour en faire un monument.